docwhat/website/content/posts/macos-dns-and-go/index.md

 ### What's going on?

-If a Go program is compiled with `CGO_ENABLED=0` for macOS then Go uses its own internal network name resolver.
+On macOS, if a Go program is compiled with `CGO_ENABLED=0` then Go uses its own internal network name resolver.
 This resolver only knows about `/etc/resolv.conf` and doesn't know about the `libSystem` (macOS `libc`) library and its name resolution functions.

-macOS (like most modern OSes) has smarter DNS lookups than just using an `/etc/resolv.conf` which allow it to smoothly handle switching network.
+macOS (like most modern OSes) has smarter DNS lookups than just using an `/etc/resolv.conf` which allow it to smoothly handle switching networks.

-When a VPN is used the macOS DNS lookups use the VPN's DNS if a host name is behind the VPN, otherwise it uses the standard DNS settings.
+When a VPN is being used then DNS lookups will be split between the VPN's DNS servers and your ISP's DNS servers, depending on the hostname.

 You can setup custom name servers for certain domains by creating `resolv.conf` style files in `/etc/resolver/<domain>`.
 This is what your VPN